 After graduating in 1960, Coppola moved to California to attend the prestigious film program at UCLA where he learned from many great instructors, including pioneering female director and screenwriter Dorothy Arzner.
 While in graduate school, he worked with B-movie king Roger Corman.
 It was Corman that gave him first shot of directing a feature film, 1963’s Dementia 13, which Coppola also wrote.
 While that film failed to take off, he found directorial success with the 1968 musical Finian’s Rainbow.

 Continuing to make outstanding films, Coppola produced the riveting Vietnam War drama Apocalypse Now in 1979.
 Starring Martin Sheen, the film was an imaginative retelling of Joseph Conrad’s Heart of Darkness.
-In the 1980s and 1990s, he made several films, ranging from personal drama surrounding a group of wayward teenagers in The Outsiders (1983) to glittering jazz age saga The Cotton Club (1984) to the faithful adaptation of the classic vampire tale Bram Stroker’s Dracula (1992).
+Coppola also served as the executive producer on the family-friendly classic The Black Stallion that same year.
+In the 1980s and 1990s, he made several films, ranging from personal drama surrounding a group of wayward teenagers in The Outsiders (1983) to glittering jazz age saga The Cotton Club (1984) to the faithful adaptation of the classic vampire tale Bram Stoker’s Dracula (1992).
 He also created the final chapter to his mafia trilogy, The Godfather Part III (1990).

 After The Rainmaker (1997), Coppola stepped away from directing for a time.
 He focused much of his energies on other ventures, especially his California winery.
 Working behind the scenes, Coppola served as a producer on his daughter Sofia’s first directorial effort, 1999’s The Virgin Suicides.
 He has also been an executive producer for a number of films and television series, including Lost in Translation (2003), Kinsey (2004), Marie Antoinette (2006) and The Good Shepherd (2006).